bens4lsu/theskinny-publish/Content/blog2/mailbag-iii.md

 But that's irrelevant to the mail column.
 You guys really haven't sent me anything I can use, although I'm happy that there's finally some regular posting on the <a class="mainbox" href="http://theskinnyonbenny.com/stl-web/bulletin/bb/index.php" target="_blank">bulletin board </a>.
 Keep it up.
 Now to the mailbag.

-(2024 update:  ahh, I miss the old message board.
-I ended up shutting it down in the period between the beginning of bot-spam and the beginning of captchas).
+<h3>(2024 update:  ahh, I miss the old message board.
+I ended up shutting it down in the period between the beginning of bot-spam and the beginning of captchas.
 Also, I just open-published people's email addresses.
-They are either dead now, or edited out of the post.
+They are either dead now, or edited out of the post.)</h3>

 <BLOCKQUOTE>From: Sarah Schultz <A HREF="mailto:SSchultz@ctbpublishing.com" class="mainbox">SSchultz@ctbpublishing.com</A>